- Things to Do

 This year’s rally will once again present more than 40 free musical performances in genres from classic rock and adult contemporary to rockin’ country on two sound stages – the main stage at Saengerfest Park downtown, and a second at Beach Central Park in front of the Hotel Galvez.
 Houston area day-trippers are encouraged to come out and enjoy all the free, non-stop entertainment.

-Featuring some of the best shrimp gumbo the Gulf Coast has to offer, the festival also features a seafood cook-off, gumbo tasting, L’il Shrimps Parade, live music, a children’s area and a Strand merchant walkabout.
+Featuring some of the best shrimp gumbo the Gulf Coast has to offer, the fall festival also features a seafood cook-off, gumbo tasting, L’il Shrimps Parade, live music, a children’s area and a Strand merchant walkabout.

 Where the Texas Coast begins.